26NevilleM/QS_ChatGPT/Vault/Prompt_Library/sandbox/followup_generator/prompt.md

 ## Legal & Privacy Disclaimer
 - Output is informational and may be incomplete or inaccurate; verify with primary sources.
 - Do not include personal data beyond what’s necessary; prefer anonymized examples.
-- You are responsible for complying with applicable policies, laws, and internal TEST CHANGE Tue 26 Aug 2025 21:16:17 SAST -->

 <---